This site uses cookies to store information on your computer. I'm fine with this Cookie information

 12. If it would be ok for us to contact you for research purposes - please say yes or no

-13. What kind of help would you/young person like to get from attending the Young Person’s Gender Identity Service?
+13. What kind of help would you/young person like to get from attending the Young Person’s Gender Service?

 14. Are there any other services currently involved with you/young person (for example CAMHS, Social Work etc.)?